Casal2/casal2.github.io/code_of_conduct.md

----
-title: Casal2 Code of Conduct
-permalink: /code_of_conduct/
----

 ## The Casal2 Code of Conduct

 The Casal2 Code of Conduct is based on the [Open Source Contributor Code of Conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct)